Data ethics in the stories we tell

-Join us for a virtual panel discussion with experts from various organizations as we discuss ethical data storytelling and what it means for your team’s mission.
-The experts from our Data Innovation Studio will be sitting down with this dynamic panel on September 29 at 12PM ET, so register for your seat today!
+Watch this virtual panel discussion with experts from various organizations as we discuss ethical data storytelling and what it means for your team’s mission.

 Chelsie is a recent graduate of California Polytechnic State University – San Luis Obispo, with a BA in Communication Studies.
 In her studies, she specialized in rhetoric studies, science and technology communications, and research methods ― and through her academic experiences, she has developed a love for interdisciplinary methods and collaboration.
 This culminated in a number of undergraduate research projects, such as her tenure as a Research Fellow with the Cal Poly Data Science and Analytics Initiative, media communications research with Dr. Aubrie S. Adams, and her involvement as co-founder of the student-founded startup, Activism Always.

 She is passionate about ethical and accessible science and tech communication, especially around emerging technologies.
 Chelsie is thrilled to be working with ParsonsTKO to develop their flagship initiative, the PTKO Data Innovation Studio, and to apply her experience with interdisciplinary research and communications to support and empower the mission-driven sector.